brandur/sorg/content/drafts/postgres-reads.md

 Maybe.
 The implementation's major downside is that each user's `min_lsn` needs to be updated every time an action that affects read results is performed.
-If you squint just a little bit, you'll notice that this problem looks a lot like cache invalidation: it works well until it doesn't, and keeping a complex codebase perfectly correct can be difficult.
+If you squint just a little bit, you'll notice that this looks a lot like cache invalidation -- a technique infamous for working well until it doesn't.
+In a more complex codebase save hooks and update triggers can be useful in helping to ensure correctness, but given enough lines of code and enough people working on it, _perfect_ correctness can still be frustratingly elusive.

-Projects that produce only moderate database load (the majority of all projects) shouldn't bother, and simplify code by just running everything against the primary.
-Projects that need infinitely scalable storage (i.e. disk usage is expected to grow well beyond what a single node can handle) should probably probably look into a partitioning scheme.
+Projects that produce only moderate database load (the majority of all projects) shouldn't bother, and keep their implementations simple by running everything against the primary.
+Projects that need infinitely scalable storage (i.e. disk usage is expected to grow well beyond what a single node can handle) should probably look into a more sophisticated partitioning scheme.

 There is a sweet spot of projects that can keep their storage within a single node, but still want to scale out